 Things Men Are More Likely To Do

 For men, depression is often overlooked as men typically feel it’s a sign of weakness.
 Men are more likely to deny depression because they feel they need to be strong and in control of their emotions.
-In Australia, expressing emotions is more often considered as a feminine trait or the new aged guy.

 - Turns to drug